-- H1: There is a positive effect of the use of mobile payment methods to the convenience of paying. - H3: Convenience in paying mediates the use of payment methods mobile payment to a willingness to pay.
+- H1: There is a positive effect on the use of mobile payment methods to the convenience of paying. - H2: There is a positive influence on the convenience of paying using mobile payment on consumers' willingness to pay. - H3: Convenience in paying mediates the use of payment methods mobile payment to a willingness to pay.